Heron4gf/hpet/README.md

 ### How do I use HeadDatabase?
 Use HDB: followed by the head code into the skin value you want, example:
 "HDB:12345"

+## Where I can get support?
+You can join my Discord server, there you can ask questions before buying the plugin and support if you bought it!
+Here's the invite: https://discord.gg/PX7nGZtshD

 ## How do I hook into HPET API?